syncfusion-content/fileformat-docs/File-Formats/Presentation/create-edit-connectors-in-powerpoint-slides-cs-vb-net.md

 {% endtabs %}

-## Updating the positions of the connector in a PowerPoint slide
+## Updating the positions of the connector in PowerPoint slide

 The following code example demonstrates how to update a connector’s position when a source shape position is changed.